safernandez666/Okteto/README.md

 # K8S on Okteto with GitHub Actions

-Create a completely free CI / CD Pipeline.
-To orchestrate we will use GitHub Actions and [Okteto](okteto.com) as Infrastructure for our dockers.
-Build the Docker Image, Publish on Dockerhub and Deploy on Kubernetes.
+Create a completely free CI \ CD Pipeline.
+To orchestrate we will use GitHub Actions and [Okteto](okteto.com) as Infrastructure.
+Build the docker image, publish on Dockerhub and deploy on Kubernetes.

 ## Configuration